vicodut/C-Project-Generator/README.md

 ##Install C Projects Generator :
-Download the Master, unzip the file, rename the folder by : `C Projects Generator` and copy it in the package folder of Sublime text : `CTRL + Shift + P` + _browse package_.
+Clone or [download](https://github.com/ysiguman/C-Project-Generator/archive/master.zip) the Master, unzip the file, rename the folder by : `C Projects Generator` and copy it in the package folder of Sublime text : `CTRL + Shift + P` + _browse package_.
 ##Create a Make file :

 ###Condition: